 This Pterygodium nigrescens inflorescence was photographed in northern KwaZulu-Natal grassland.
 The tubers survive grass fires, but flowering is not dependent upon fire.

 The flowers secrete small quantities of floral oil, collected by bees of the Rediviva genus.
-In habitats of the plant’s distribution where these bees do not occur, such as fynbos in the south, self-pollination solves the problem.
+In regions of the plant’s distribution where these bees do not occur, such as fynbos in the south, self-pollination solves the problem.

-In evolution a problem is solved by natural intraspecies differences generating various forms, some of which being compatible with prevailing or emerging conditions, or the whole species disappears.This is followed by natural selection, i.e. the discarding of all inappropriate varieties via death before setting seed, the ”failed experiments" from maximal procreative activity.
-The survivors are the ones best suited to the prevailing conditions, the adapted new extant generation, the others becoming extinct.
+In evolution a problem is solved by natural intraspecies individual differences, the generating of various forms.
+If some of them suit and overcome the challenges of the day and place, i.e. are compatible with prevailing or emerging conditions, the species continues.
+Otherwise, the whole species disappears.
+This phenomenon follows the principle of natural selection, i.e. the discarding of all inappropriate varieties via death before setting seed, the ”failed experiments" in the overall procreative activity of the species.
+The survivors are the ones suited to the prevailing conditions, the adapted newly extant generation, the others extinct and history.